Language Model Assistants

 With its ability to support multiple languages, however, comes some limitations in the types of suggestions that LanguageTool offers.
 On benchmarks, we have found that its database of rules does not provide as good coverage as systems such as Sapling.

-Sapling is an AI messaging assistant for businesses.
+Sapling is the language model copilot for businesses.
 Its technology is based on research published in the Stanford AI lab.

 The most recently developed of the solutions described here, Sapling is especially geared towards business teams such as customer support teams or inside sales teams.
 It includes not only grammar checking and other writing assistance software for agents, but also a dashboard with actionable insights for managers.